Tom Loeffler enraged at misinformation over Gennady Golovkin future

-Promoter Tom Loeffler took to social media on Monday evening in an attempt to clarify the current status of star fighter Gennady Golovkin.
+Promoter Tom Loeffler took to social media on Monday evening to clarify the current status of star-fighter Gennady Golovkin.

 Loeffler answered a trio of boxing journalists directly to inform them of a mistake in the reporting of Golovkin taking sole control of his career.

-According to the information being posted prior to Loeffler’s response, ‘GGG’ was no longer affiliated with the 360 Promotions head.
+According to the information being posted before Loeffler’s response, ‘GGG’ was no longer affiliated with the 360 Promotions head.

 Golovkin and his wife were set to handle all negotiations, according to at least one of the three media personnel, which Loeffler assured everyone was not true.

-“____, You are posting the same false information as other ‘media’.
+“____, You are posting the same false information as other ‘media.’
 Monkey see Monkey do.
-Check your #facts before posting or just call me.
+Check your #facts before posting, or call me.

 “(Andre) Ward lost 3 times when trying to break his contract with his promoter. @ceegoose and @TGBpromotions will be happy to remind you,” said Loeffler to one writer.

-In a third ticking off, Loeffler stated: “___, @GGGBoxing told me today that this is yellow journalism.
-Do not to say anything about him or his career without a direct quote from him or myself.
+Loeffler stated in a third ticking off: “___, @GGGBoxing told me today that this is yellow journalism.
+Please do not say anything about him or his career without a direct quote from him or myself.

 “Highly irresponsible to write something like this.
 People now using your tweet to write full articles based on false information.”